tetratelabs/wazero/examples/README.md

   from WebAssembly or Go-defined functions.
 * [namespace](namespace) - how WebAssembly modules can import their own host module, such as "env".
-* [replace-import](replace-import) - how to override a module name hard-coded in a WebAssembly module.
 * [wasi](../imports/wasi_snapshot_preview1/example) - how to use I/O in your
   WebAssembly modules using WASI (WebAssembly System Interface).